mojolicious/mojo.js/docs/Routing.md

 ```

 The minimal route above will load and instantiate the controller `controllers/foo.js` and call its `welcome` method.
-Routes are usually configured in the main application script (usually called `index.js`), but the router can be accessed
+Routes are usually configured in the main application script (often called `index.js`), but the router can be accessed
 from everywhere (even at runtime).

 ```js